 Have Apps on Your Phone

-Install dictionaries, writing trainers, apps with quizzes and games.
-Use your free time wisely.
+Install dictionaries, writing trainers, and apps with quizzes and games.
+Put your free time to good use.

 Spaced repetition systems are extremely effective.
-Add sentences, words, kanji, and review at the right time to memorize in a lasting way.
+Add sentences, words, and kanji, and review them at the right time to memorize them for the long run.

 Play in Japanese

-Use Visual Novels or Japanese MMOs.
-Even with difficulty at first, you learn real words in context.
+Use visual novels or Japanese MMOs.
+Even if it is hard at first, you learn real words in context.
 A great immersion exercise.

 This emulator displays games in Japanese and English side by side.
-Great for comparing expressions and learning while playing.
+It is great for comparing expressions and learning while playing.

 Computer Study